13 people found this helpful

 The first step in helping to clear a newborn’s blocked nose is to remove any crusty, hard mucus that has gathered at the outer edge of the nostrils.
 This sticky snot can block the nostrils, so simply wiping it away with a soft tissue dipped in warm water can really help.

-Use a tissue that is soft as well as strong, like Cushelle Tissues.
-They’re gentle on your baby’s delicate skin while being sturdy enough to hold together as you wipe away that crusty snot.
-With a box of tissues always at hand, they’re quick and easy to grab in any room.
+Use a tissue that is soft as well as strong.
+Make sure they’re gentle on your baby’s delicate skin while being sturdy enough to hold together as you wipe away that crusty snot.

 2. Unblock baby’s nose with saline drops